markwest1972/smart-security-camera/aws-lambda-functions/s3-trigger-image-processing/readme.md

 Warning: You'll need to update the arn....

-Tip: Use the "blank function" blueprint,.
+Tip: Use the "blank function" blueprint.